mfrister/pushproxy/README.md

 The push protocol uses SSL for client and server authentication.
 You need to extract the device certificate and give it to the proxy so it can authenticate itself as device against Apple.
 You also need to make the device trust your proxy since you are impersonating Apple's servers.

-### Server certificate

-Note: This certificate creation only works for WiFi connections, see below if you want the proxy to work via 3G.
+### Create CA and issue certificates

+Your device has to trust two certificates, so the easiest way is to create a CA and issue the certificates.
+This way you only need to install one CA certificate on the device.

-You need to create a SSL server certificate and install it on your device.
-It's common name should be:
+The first hostname you need to create a SSL server certificate for:

-    courier.push.apple.com
+    init-p01st.push.apple.com

+You will need this certificate later to sign a configuration bag.

+You can choose the hostname of the second certificate, the push hostname.
+When connecting to the push hostname (Apple's default is courier.push.apple.com), apsd prepends a random number to the hostname, perhaps for load balancing and/or fault tolerance (e.g. 22-courier.push.apple.com).
+You need to configure a DNS server which responds to these hostnames.
+You can use a wildcard subdomain to redirect all host names with different numbers to the proxy, like `*.push.example.com`.
+So in this case, you would create a certificate for:

+    courier.push.example.com

-Then place the certificate in PEM encoding at the following path:
+Store this certificate in PEM encoding at the following path:

     certs/courier.push.apple.com/server.pem

+### Install CA on device

-You can install the certificate on iOS devices via Safari or iPhone Configuration Utility.
+You can install the CA certificate on iOS devices via Safari or iPhone Configuration Utility.

 On OS X you can use keychain access to install the certificate, make sure to install it in the System keychain, not your login keychain.
 Mark it as trusted, Keychain Access should then display it as 'marked as trusted for all users'.

+### Extract and copy device certificate
-### Extract iOS Certificates
+#### Extract iOS Certificates

 First, download the [nimble](http://xs1.iphwn.org/releases/PushFix.zip) tool, extract `PushFix.zip` and place `nimble` into `setup/ios`.
 The following script will copy the tool to your iOS device, run it and copy the extracted certificates back to your computer.
 It assumes you have **SSH** running on your device.
 I recommend setting up key-based authentication, otherwise you will be typing your password a few times.